How to get touch with us over the festive period

 The local planning authority refused to consider the application on the grounds that the removal of this condition would require a change in the description of the development from holiday accommodation to residential dwellings which was outside of the scope of Section 73.

-The High Court further went on to say that the way in which the development could change (if the Section 73 application were granted) from holiday to residential would not be because of anything within the description of the development but by operation of law.
+The High Court further went on to say that how the development could change (if the Section 73 application were granted) from holiday to residential would not be because of anything within the description of the development but by operation of law.
 The removal of the condition would enable the applicant to rely upon the Order to use the premises for any purpose within Use Class C3 of the Order, whether that be holiday accommodation or residential dwellings, without the need to change the original planning permission’s description of development.

 Armstrong v.
 Secretary of State for Levelling-Up, Housing and Communities [2023] EWHC 142 (KB)